Fed Chairman Powell says he doesn’t expect recession

 Powell was speaking at a conference sponsored by the Swiss Institute of International Studies at the University of Zurich in Switzerland.

-It was his first public appearance since his remarks at the Fed’s annual monetary conference in Jackson Hole, Wyo., on Aug.
+It was his first public appearance since his remarks at the Fed’s annual monetary conference in Jackson Hole, Wyoming, on Aug.
 23. Financial markets were eager to see whether Powell would provide any more clues about what the Fed will do at its next meeting on Sept.
 17-18.

 At its last meeting in July, the Fed cut rates for the first time in a decade, lowering its key policy rate to a new range of 2% to 2.25%.
 Markets believe there is a near certainty that the Fed will cut rates for a second time at the September meeting.